-Akaso’s action cameras comes in three different ranges, aimed at different types of users.
+Akaso’s action cameras come in three different ranges, aimed at different types of users.
 For entry-level users, Akaso has their EK7000 cameras.
-Brave is their mid-range camera, and the V50 is their pro-level action cameras.
+Brave is their mid-range camera, and the V50 is their pro-level action camera.
 With a starting price point of $59.99 USD for their EK7000 cameras, Akaso certainly lives up to their mission of being affordable!

 Intrigued by their value proposition, I took the Akaso V50 Elite, the best in Akaso’s current generation of action cameras, on a test run to see if it’s worthy of being a solid GoPro alternative.